 transboundary, shared, straddling, highly migratory or high seas, then the Standard need only be concerned with the effectiveness and suitability of the monitoring, surveillance, control, and enforcement activities at the States level for the fishery of which the unit of certification is a part.
-If the unit of certification is part of a States fleet fishing on a transboundary, shared, straddling, highly migratory or high seas stock, then it is still likely to be the effectiveness and suitability of the monitoring, surveillance, control, and enforcement activities at the States level that shall be assessed.
+If the unit of certification is part of a States fleet fishing on a transboundary, shared, straddling, highly migratory or high seas stock, then it is still likely to be the effectiveness and suitability of the monitoring, surveillance, control, and enforcement activities at the States level for the monitoring, surveillance, control, and enforcement activities at the States level that shall be assessed.
 If the unit of certification covers all the fishing on the stock under consideration, then the monitoring, surveillance, control, and enforcement and shall be assessed (to ensure full consideration of total fishing mortality on the stock under consideration).